 Just like Facebook, Messenger runs in the background, and it syncs contacts and pushes notifications occasionally.

-You cannot send messages on Facebook, which means this app is necessary.
 In order to lower the messaging battery consumption, you can download Messenger Lite for iOS or Android, which is designed for low-end smartphones.
-The lite app is smaller in size and uses less battery.
+The Lite app is smaller in size and uses less battery.

 5. Flipboard

-Flipboard is a news app that may even come pre-installed on some Android phones.
-It can be customized to customer’s interests, and it will show you stories and articles you are interested in.
+It can be customized to customer’s interests and show you stories and articles you are interested in.

 Just because the app runs in the background, it consumes a lot of battery, plus the constant notifications about the latest news will drop your phone dead in hours.